2020dfff/2020dfff.github.io/_pages/about.md

 > >
 > > ***Prof. Zhou Li***

-- Start with basic Graph neural network model on anomaly detection like **DeepWalk, NetWalk and Euler.**
+- Start with basic Graph neural network model on anomaly detection like **DeepWalk, NetWalk and Euler. **Apply NetWalk on **LANL** dataset to help detect unusual online flows.
-- Apply NetWalk on **LANL** dataset to help detect unusual online flows, and make a fair comparison with Euler.
-Develop a new Model for anomaly detection, which has a **much better performance** on this topic.
+- Adapt existing model for anomaly detection, and make fair comparison.

 ---